Always From Scratch

 • Capers.
 I notice people have a real problem with capers.
 I can't get enough of the salty goodness they provide to my dishes.
 If you despise capers, you can leave them out, and it won't affect the recipe.

 • Butter.
 Always use cold, unsalted butter.
-This will help the milkfats separate slowly into the sauce without breaking the sauce.
+This will help the milk fats separate slowly into the sauce without breaking the sauce.

 *Please see more notes about ingredients below in the recipe card.

-My favorite part about this white wine lemon butter sauce is that you can use it with so many different proteins or vegetables.
+My favorite part about this white wine lemon cream sauce is that you can use it with so many different proteins or vegetables.
 We use it in our Chicken Breast in Lemon Butter Sauce.

-• Seared Flank Steak
+• For Beef: Seared Flank Steak or Grilled Beef Spiedini

-• Cauliflower Steaks or Fried Cauliflower Cakes
+• For vegetables: Cauliflower Steaks, grilled asparagus, or Fried Cauliflower Cakes

 How to Make Lemon Cream Sauce